Who are Sensetime?

 In July 2019, SenseTime revealed its plans to create a research and development center in Abu Dhabi.

-The move follows its recently increased international endeavors, for instance, SenseTime launched a “smart health” laboratory in the United States in efforts to boost research that targets AI-powered cancer diagnosis.
+The move follows its recently increased international initiatives, for instance, SenseTime launched a “smart health” laboratory in the United States in efforts to boost research that targets AI-powered cancer diagnosis.

 SenseTime also established a self-driving test facility in Japan, which it runs in conjunction with Honda Motor.